mverleg/imgarray/README.rst

 imgarray (Python)
 ---------------------------------------

-This saves 1D and 2D numpy arrays as png images.
+This stores 1D and 2D numpy arrays as png images.
+As a method of storage, not visualization (use pillow_ for that).

 Q: Why would you ever want that?